 And as you’d expect, having our travel history archived like this is an easy way to implement my Return on Adventure (#BetterROA) system.

-A quick tour of my own Trip Calendar
+A quick tour of my own From Trip to Adventure system

 Here is a short, rather informal walk-through of my own system.
 I’ve made some additional modifications since then and plan on recording a more detailed screencast in the future.